temporalio/sdk-python/README.md

 ```python
 await workflow.wait_condition(workflow.all_handlers_finished)
 ```

+If your main workflow task finishes as a result of cancellation, then any in-progress update handler tasks will be automatically requested to cancel.

 #### External Workflows

 * `workflow.get_external_workflow_handle()` inside a workflow returns a handle to interact with another workflow